The Smartphone Market Is Huge

 Complexity in application’s architecture

 Mobile applications are developed using a variety of frameworks and architectures.
-There are popular types of mobile applications which are native and hybrid.
+There are popular types of mobile applications that are native and hybrid.
 The behavior of native mobile applications might vary in comparison to the hybrid application.
 Test planning of different applications needs a different thought process.

 This is very challenging for most testing teams as they need to consider various queries such as: